Skip to main content

 How to change state backend?

-While using Kubernetes as a backend has it's benefits in terms of ease of use, there's a few downsides as well.
+While utilizing Kubernetes as a state backend offers advantages in terms of ease of use, it also presents several drawbacks.

-- You are unable to reference the state using remote_state_data resource.
+• It is not possible to reference the state using the remote_state_data resource.

-- The terraform state is ultimately bound to the Cluster.
+• The Terraform state is inherently tied to the Cluster.

-Platform administrators can change the backend using the following steps.
+Platform administrators can modify the state backend by following the outlined steps.

 Create a template for the backend to use